There’s a very famous line from the hit HBO TV series Game of Thrones (let’s not mention season 8) which goes like this:

 With lockdowns and associated WFH challenges, many B2B SaaS companies found great opportunities.
 Marketing had to quickly step up to deal with the change as well.

-So, don’t be afraid to quickly reallocate budgets as new marketing channels and opportunities pop up.
+Our main lesson from those two opposite years: don’t be afraid to reallocate budgets as new marketing channels or opportunities disappears.
 This is especially true for social media where today’s fad is tomorrow’s trend.
 You never know where the next big thing is coming from.

 3. Review And Adapt Your Plan Every Month.

 When you are driving on a steep mountain road, the first thing you do is – slow down.